mohhossain/Phase-3-practice-challenge-Music-album/README.md

   - finds and returns the first concert on that date at that venue
 - `Venue#most_frequent_band`
   - returns the band with the most concerts at the venue
+  - **Note**: solving this using only Active Record methods is possible, but difficult.
+Feel free to use regular Ruby enumerable methods here.